Las Labores: History

-Until the seventeenth century was called The Other Houses, since it was born as a hamlet dependent on the town of Arenas de San Juan, but due to the greater health of their land, being further from the beginnings of the Daimiel tables (which avoided contact with stagnant waters), the population that worked these lands began to settle definitively and on January 22, 1843 reached independence.
+Until the 17th century it was called The Other Houses, since it was born as a hamlet dependent on the town of Arenas de San Juan, but due to the greater health of their land, being further from the beginnings of the Daimiel tables (which avoided contact with stagnant waters), the population that worked these lands began to settle definitively and on January 22, 1843 reached independence.
 Its formation took place to the having in this place houses of work inhabited by inhabitants of Herencia.